-Analysis of Findings indicate that a large majority of students (89.2%) were able to identify the relationship between career/education choices and values, interests, skills, and
+Findings indicate that a large majority of students (89.2%) were able to identify the relationship between career/education choices and values, interests, skills, and Analysis of

-Findings: personality tests.
+Findings:

 Recommendations Students have met expectations for SLO1.
-The Counseling Department chairs and instructors will be discussing these results at the Counseling Department Fall 2018 : FLEX week meeting.
+The Counseling Department chairs and instructors will be discussing these results at the Counseling Department Fall 2018 FLEX week meeting.
 Any additional recommendations derived from Fall 2018 FLEX will be considered for the Spring 2019 assessment period.